VeronicaG24/Assignment2_exp/README.md

 Installing and running
 ----------------------
-For start the whole program, you have to do some several, but fundamental, step.
-First of all it is important to have **ROS noetic** version on your pc; the best simple suggestion is to have the [**Docker**](https://docs.docker.com/get-docker/) and then follow this [**ROS guide**](http://wiki.ros.org/ROS/Installation).
-In addition it is required to install **xterm** terminal; you can do that by using the command on your terminal:
+To initiate the entire program, you need to complete several essential steps.
+Firstly, it's crucial to ensure that you have the *ROS noetic*  version installed on your computer.
+A straightforward recommendation is to install [**Docker**](https://docs.docker.com/get-docker/) and then follow the installation instructions provided in this [**ROS guide**](http://wiki.ros.org/ROS/Installation).

+Additionally, you will need to install the *xterm* terminal, which can be done by executing the following command in your terminal:

 ```python
 sudo apt-get install xterm
 ```

-You can clone our repository, by clicking on the terminal:
+You can clone our repository by executing the following command in your terminal:

 ```python
 git clone https://github.com/VeronicaG24/Assignment2_Exp
 ```

-Make sure to execute the above command within the **src** folder of your workspace.
-Then execute ```catkin_make``` inside the root of your workspace for building our package. <br>
+Ensure that you run the provided command within the **src** folder of your workspace.
+Afterwards, execute the command ```catkin_make``` at the root of your workspace to build our package.

-To run the simulation, launch the following command from the terminal:
+To initiate the simulation, we have prepared a main launch file.
+To execute it, please use the following command from your terminal:

 ```python
 roslaunch assignment2_exprob assignment.launch
 ```
+This launch file also combines both the environment and robot spawning, as well as the ROSPlan planner launch configuration.

-Once the **Gazebo** window appears, you have to click on the simulation play button.<br> After that, regarding the planning part write this command in another terminal tab; beware to run the command inside **Assignment2_exp** folder:
+Once the *Gazebo* window is displayed, you should click on the simulation play button.
+Following that, for the planning aspect, please enter the following command in a separate terminal tab, ensuring that you execute it within the `/Assignment2_exp` folder:

 ```python
 ./command.sh
 ```

-If everything works properly, you should visualize the **Gazebo** environment with the Rosbot and the markers, the **RViz** ti visualize the local map, a **xterm** terminal for showing the id of the marker, and the **/aruco_marker_publisher_result** which simply shows what the camera detects.
+If everything is functioning correctly, you will be able to observe the *Gazebo* environment featuring the Rosbot and the markers.
+Additionally, you'll have *RViz* for visualizing the local map, an *xterm* terminal displaying the marker IDs, and the `/aruco_marker_publisher_result` providing insights into what the camera detects.

 <img src="environment.png" alt="Drawing" style="width: 850px;"/>
 <br>